apache/ignite-extensions/modules/performance-statistics-ext/README.txt

 Print statistics
 ---------------------------
-Ignite provides a tool to print statistics to console or file in JSON format.
+Ignite provides a tool to print statistics to a console or to a file in JSON format.

 Run the script from the release package of the tool to print statistics:

     performance-statistics-tool/print-statistics.sh path_to_files

-where `path_to_files` is a path to performance statistics file or files directory.
+Note that `path_to_files` is a path to the performance statistics file or files directory.

 The script provides the ability to filter operations by operation's type, time, or cache.
 For more details run the help command: